 Purpose of Parent Sessions

 The purpose of the parent coaching group is to teach behavioral strategies and interventions that can be used at home, with siblings, at school, with friends, and in various settings where children diagnosed with ADHD tend to have difficulties.
-Parents will be asked to participate in sessions, role-play, complete various assignments, and rate their child’s success with each skill weekly.
+Parents will be asked to participate in sessions, role-play, complete various assignments, and rate their family’s success with each skill weekly.
 Furthermore, parents will be involved with practicing reciprocal skills with their child.
 Topics for these sessions include, but are not limited to: using descriptive statements, direct commands, labeled rewards and other effective strategies for behavior management.

 Several conditions help to insure that participants receive the greatest benefit.
 First, children must attend all seven sessions.
 Second, parents must complete the Application for Participation form.
 The application helps focus parent’s main concerns and helps the group leaders structure the sessions to optimize the children’s experience.
 Finally, we ask that parents participate in the parent coaching groups while their child participates in the social skills class.